PhoenixAceVFX/Linux-Screenshot-AIO/README.md

 - Sway

 # Custom URL Support
-This is manually done and setting it up is on you
+Manually done but instrctions can be found on the wiki!